 District Attorney Investigators are granted full peace officer powers pursuant to 830.1(a) of the California Penal Code.
 This means District Attorney Investigators have full powers of arrest and to seek warrants.
 Additionally, District Attorney Investigators are granted by statute the power to issue subpoenas on behalf of the prosecuting agency.

 The majority of investigators are assigned to specific vertical prosecution units, while others have general criminal or family support assignments.
 Prosecutors either work directly with the assigned special unit investigators or they request investigative assistance from the pool of general criminal investigators through the Supervising Investigators or Chief Investigator.
 This system assures that investigative resources remain available for all Deputy District Attorneys.
-The Chief Investigator and Supervising Investigators allocate investigative resources relative to the priorities of the office.
+The Chief Investigator and Captains allocate investigative resources relative to the priorities of the office.

 The District Attorney’s Bureau of Investigation staff participate in a number of public service presentations.
 The typical topics include: Consumer Fraud, Worker's Compensation Fraud, Parental Child Abduction, Bad Check Restitution Program, and Elder Abuse.